 Reduced Feelings Of Anxiety And Depression

-Drinking lavender tea has been termed effective in reducing depressive and anxious feelings by stabilizing and enhancing an individual’s mood.
-To prove this, we will evaluate two different studies whose objective was to determine the effect of lavender tea on anxiety and depression but in various age groups.
+Drinking lavender tea is thought to be effective in reducing depressive and anxious feelings by stabilizing and enhancing an individual’s mood.
+To evaluate this, we will examine two different studies whose objective was to determine the effect of lavender tea on anxiety and depression but in various age groups.
 Take a look:

 Study 1 (Target Population: The Elderly)